csosfzonu/Discord_token_grabber/readme.md

 3. **Telegram Bot Setup Guide**:
    **Step 1: Create a Telegram Bot**

-   1.Open BotFather on Telegram.
+   3.1 Open BotFather on Telegram.

-   2.Use the /newbot command to create a new bot.
+   3.2 Use the /newbot command to create a new bot.

-   3.Follow the instructions to set a name and username for your bot.
+   3.3 Follow the instructions to set a name and username for your bot.

-   4.Once the bot is created, you will receive a Bot Token.
+   3.4 Once the bot is created, you will receive a Bot Token.
 Save this token for later use.
-   5.Example Token: 12345:ABCDEF...
+   3.5.Example Token: 12345:ABCDEF...

 ```json
 {